comicrelief/eslint-config/README.md

 0:0  error  Parsing error: No Babel config file detected for *filepath*.
 Either disable config file checking with requireConfigFile: false, or configure Babel so that it can find the config files
 ```

-- Remove Unicorn ruleset
-We are no longer using the Unicorn ruleset, and can be removed:
+- We are no longer using the Unicorn ruleset, and can be removed:

 ```bash
 yarn remove eslint-plugin-unicorn
 ```

+Also check your target repo's .eslintrc, it will likely need removing from the 'extends' section.

 - Node version upgrade
 The `@stylistic/eslint-plugin` package requires Node v20+.
-As such this eslint-config version may not be suitable for older repos not yet upgraded beyond v18.
+You will need to use nvm to switch to version 20+ in order to be able to run `yarn lint`.